-Complaints/Allegations made against Staff
+Complaints/Allegations Made Against Staff

 St Martin's takes seriously all allegations made against members of staff.
 Mechanisms are in place for students, parents/carers and staff to share any concerns that they might have about the actions of any member of our school staff.
 All such allegations will be dealt with in line with our 'Allegations Against Staff Policy' and must be brought immediately to the attention of the Headteacher, not the Designated Safeguarding Lead (unless that is the same person) in order that the appropriate procedures may be followed.
+Where the school is not the employer of an individual, the school has the responsibility to deal with allegations.
+We will take the lead role in any investigations and liaise with the supply agency.

-All allegations will be dealt with in line with Part 4 of 'Keeping Children Safe in Education 2018'.
+All allegations will be dealt with in line with Part 4 of 'Keeping Children Safe in Education 2020'.